-As the courts lack a uniform rule, it is important for carriers to note the governing law in the jurisdiction in which they operate.
-Otherwise, failing to provide overtime pay to qualified employees expose employers to significant liabilities such as mandatory treble damages for wage and hour violations under state wage and hour acts as well as the FLSA.
+As the courts lack a uniform rule, it is important for carriers to note the governing law in the district in which they operate.
+Otherwise, failing to provide overtime pay to qualified employees exposes employers to significant liabilities such as mandatory treble damages for wage and hour violations under the Fair Labor Standards Act, which can result in very steep costs.